 Checking the Salesforce API User

 The Salesforce API User connection in your ScheduleOnce account

 If we have detected a problem with the API User connection, the API User will be disconnected from your ScheduleOnce account.
 In this case, you must reconnect the Salesforce API User.

 This typically happens for the following reasons:

 The API User credentials are no longer valid.
 The Salesforce password may have been reset and the security token may have changed.
 ScheduleOnce uses these credentials to validate the API User connection, so they must be up to date.

 The ScheduleOnce connector for Salesforce managed package was uninstalled and then reinstalled in your Salesforce organization.
 When this occurs, the Salesforce API token expires.

 To resolve this issue, follow the steps below:

-- Go to Setup -> ScheduleOnce setup, open the lefthand sidebar, then select Integrations -> CRM integration.
-In the ScheduleOnce connector for Salesforce box, click Setup (Figure 1).
+- Hover over the lefthand menu and go to the Booking pages icon → open the lefthand sidebar, then select Integrations -> CRM.
+In the Salesforce box, click Setup (Figure 1).

 - Click the Reconnect the API User button (Figure 2).

 Check the Salesforce API User settings in your Salesforce account

 The Salesforce API User is used as a funnel for transferring data between ScheduleOnce and Salesforce.
 If the API user is properly connected and a global connection problem still exists, it may be the case that changes have been made to the Salesforce API User license, a System Administrator profile, and the ScheduleOnce permission set.

 Check the API Usage limit in the past 24 hours

 Each Salesforce organization has a limited number of API calls.
 Each Salesforce organization can be integrated with several applications at a time—ScheduleOnce may just be one of many applications talking with your Salesforce account.
 This limited number of API calls per Salesforce organization is made available every 24 hours.
 The number of API calls depends on your contract with Salesforce.